 A live demo of CAIRIS is available to use on https://demo.cairis.org.
 The username and password you need are test and test.
 Internet Explorer isn’t supported by CAIRIS, but it does work well with Edge, Safari, Chrome, Firefox, and Opera.
 The live demo is rebuilt every night based on the latest updates to CAIRIS, so please feel free to add, update, or remove elements in the example models, or even create new CAIRIS databases.

-The live demo comes with two example models: NeuroGrid and ACME Water.
+The live demo comes with three example models: NeuroGrid , ACME Water, and webinos.
 To open these, select the System / Open Database menu, and choose the model to open.
 We would strongly suggest taking a look at these to quickly see how security, usability, and requirements concepts in CAIRIS fit together.

 Define your contexts of use¶

 How you use CAIRIS depends on how you approach the early stages of your design.
-You will, however, need to create environments to represent your contexts of use.
-If you haven’t thought about what these are yet, just create a single environment to begin with.
-You can add more later.
+You will, however, need to work with environments to represent your contexts of use.
+Each model comes with a Default environment, but you may wish to add more later as you learn more about different contexts.

 Save early and often¶